ACEM Fellowship Examination (FACEM) Format Explained

 - Neglecting low-frequency but high-stakes presentations: toxicology, resuscitation of special populations, and procedural stations.

-- Leaving OSCE preparation too late: clinical skill stations require repeated practice, not last-minute review.
+- Leaving OSCE preparation too late - clinical skill stations require repeated practice, not last-minute review.

 How PRIMEX maps to the format